sh4dex/sh4dex/README.md

                         life: "Average Geek Human"
                         student: "System Engineering at UPTC",
                       },
- Challenge: "I am doing the #100DaysOfCode challenge focused on Python and Geting in pentesting" }
+ Challenge: "I am doing the #100DaysOfCode challenge focused on Python and getting into Pentesting 🤖" }
 ```
 ### Here you have extra info.
 (It ain't much but it's honest work) 🤓